Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Discussion

 \paragraphb{Recommendation 1: Parents and educators can enhance awareness of technological nuances and physical metaphors in their S\&P education.} As mentioned earlier, parents tend to overgeneralize their S\&P rules in all digital devices (Section~\ref{sec:active_strageties}).
 Therefore, the first recommendation for both parents and educators (public education for all and educators at school) is to enhance their awareness of the nuances between VR and other technologies that they are familiar with.

 For parents, in particular, it is recommended to experience VR themselves as much as possible.
-It would be even better if parents could maintain their knowledge level about VR close to or even beyond their children's.
-Since VR is an immersive technology, the social experience and data collection might be completely different from what they know about smartphones, trying out VR themselves would be the best way for parents to understand the nuances.
-The significance of parents' firsthand experience is also obvious in our findings, as participants with more VR experiences demonstrated better awareness and richer insights.
+It would be even better if parents could maintain their knowledge level about VR on par with their children's.
+Since VR is an immersive technology, the social experience and data surveillance might be completely different from what they know about smartphones, trying out VR themselves would be the best way for parents to understand the nuances.
+The significance of parents' firsthand experience in VR is also obvious in our findings, as participants with more VR experience demonstrated better awareness and richer insights.

+A specific example is that parents with S\&P experience demonstrated greater concerns toward hardware and server adversaries~\cite{garrido2023sok}.
+While the lay parents' perception of immature VR technologies may be correct in terms of data collection, their ignorance of the risks of data inference in VR is alarming.
+Hence, we also urge more privacy education on the different types of adversary types in VR, especially server adversaries.

-The same recommendation also applies to educators.
+The same recommendations also apply to educators.
 As school education has already incorporated S\&P risks in social media as part of the curriculum~\cite{cranor2014parents}, it is also crucial to list VR S\&P risks in the agenda, especially for those who utilize VR as an education technology~\cite{lee2008review, helsel1992virtual, pantelidis1993virtual, Klein_2022}.

 When educating children about S\&P risks in VR, both parents and educators should consider leveraging physical metaphors, as opposed to referencing other digital devices.
 Prior work has suggested that children might perceive physical contexts S\&P riskier than online contexts~\cite{cranor2014parents}.
 It is therefore highly recommended that parents and educators set more physical references when informing children of the S\&P risks in VR.
 For example, parents and educators can compare talking in a public social VR world to shouting out loud on a street, as P5 suggested in Section~\ref{sec:sp_concerns}.